elbb/bb-gitversion/README.md

 Version informations are generated automatically from git history by using building block bb-gitversion (<https://github.com/elbb/bb-gitversion>).

+## Using concourse CI for a CI/CD build

+The pipeline file must be uploaded to concourse CI via `fly`.

+    $ fly -t <target> set-pipeline -n -p bb-buildingblock -l ci/config.yaml -l ci/credentials.yaml -c ci/pipeline.yaml

+After sucessfully uploading the pipeline to concourse CI login and unpause it.
+After that the pipeline should be triggered by new commits on the master branch (or new tags if enabled in `pipeline.yaml`).

+**Note, that files calld `credentials.yaml` will is ignored by `.gitignore` and will not be checked in.**

+If you want to integrate this into another building block you should have a look at the [integration documentation](ci/example/README.md).

 # What is embedded linux building blocks

 embedded linux building blocks is a project to create reusable and